gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

             .. tab-item:: Q2

-                Write a for loop to scroll each digit in 2023.
+                Write a for loop to scroll each digit in 2023 individually.

                 .. code-block:: python